This upstart service takes the pain out of seriously private email

 Only Signal makes its code fully available for outside inspection.
 None of the commercial operators provide access to code or even independently contracted audited reports.
 The Electronic Frontier Foundation used to rate messaging systems on a variety of factors, and gave up in part because of the lack of transparency from major systems.

 And despite protestations by companies that they would never revise their code and systems to allow outside monitoring, there’s nearly no way to be sure they haven’t.
-With repressive governments and even purported democracies—such as, well, ours— demanding access to encrypted communications, companies could be required to make silent modifications and not speak up about them, or choose not to alert the public about them.
+With repressive governments and even purported democracies—such as, well, ours—demanding access to encrypted communications, companies could be required to make silent modifications and not speak up about them, or choose not to alert the public about them.

 SecureMyEmail hearkens back to a more individual-focused time by relying on PGP, which has been poked and prodded as a concept and in various implementations for nearly 30 years.
 PGP’s biggest flaw is how it makes you distribute your own public key, notifying people and public “keyservers” if you change it, collecting keys from others, and validating that those keys are up to date and still under the control of the person you are sending to.
 SecureMyEmail eliminates that rigmarole entirely.
 (Keybase was founded to help with key management and identity validation, but doesn’t address larger issues.)